-With trains, buses, trams and a metro system, Oslo residents are spoilt for choice when it comes to getting around their city.
+With trains, buses, trams and a metro system, Oslo residents and visitors are spoilt for choice with options for getting around the city.

-Oslo city centre is a small and much of it can be navigated on foot, but the suburbs spread out for many miles, and some tourist attractions are outside the central area.
+Oslo city centre is compact and much of it can be navigated on foot.
+But the suburbs spread out for many miles, and some tourist attractions are outside the central area.

-Thankfully, there is also a very good integrated public transport system, consisting of trains, metro and bus to move you around the city with ease.
+Thankfully, there is a very good integrated public transport system.
+Trains, light rail, trams, buses and ferries are on hand to move you around the city with ease.

 Public transport in Oslo and Akershus is coordinated by Ruter AS.
-Individual operators are contracted to run the individual services, but Ruter has responsibility for planning, pricing, coordinating and managing the system as a whole.
+Individual operators are contracted to run the individual services.
+But it’s Ruter that has responsibility for planning, pricing, coordinating and managing the system as a whole.

 Where to buy public transport tickets in Oslo